rstacruz/backbone-patterns/README.md

 ### The individual classes

-If you use the namespacing method outlined earlier in this document, there are 2 popular naming conventions for individual classes:
+If you use the namespacing method outlined earlier in this document, there are 2 common naming conventions for individual classes:

 * Name the files as the exact class name they contain.
 For instance, `App.PhotoView` should be stored as `app/photoview.js`.

 * Place each of the class types in their own folders.
 For instance, the `PhotoView` may be defined as `app/views/photoview.js`, or `views/photoview.js`.

 In this approach, **avoid** putting code in the files other than the actual class it defines.
 This makes your convention predictable for the benefit of those new to your project.

 ``` javascript